lucas-tremaroli/grind/README.md

 # grind

-A CLI tool for to-do lists and notes.
+A CLI tool for managing tasks and notes.

 ## Installation